YingLiu4203/old-dev-blog/_posts/2016-12-03-TypeScript-The-First-Touch.md

 For functions, TypeScript checks both parameters and the return type.
 For a function x to be assignable to a function y, each parameter in x must have a corresponding parameter in y with a compabile type and source's return type must be a subtype of the target's return type.

 # 8. Iterator
+An object is iterable if it has an implementation for the `Symbol.iterator` property.
+Some built-in types like `Array`, `Map`, `Set`, etc. have this property implemented.

 `for..of` statement returns a list of values over an iterated object.
 When targeting ES5 or ES3, only `Array` type is allowed.